Skip to content

 As mentioned in the introduction, Sword suggests a development structure based on modules.

-A module is an organizational unit that groups together related code, such as controllers, services, repositories, and entities.
+A module is an organizational unit that groups together related code, such as controllers, services, repositories, entities and even sub-modules.
 This allows for a clear separation of concerns and facilitates project scalability.

 shell